pydata/pydata-cookbook/README.md

 ## Instructions for Authors

-Submissions must be received by **Nov 15th** at 23:59 PST, but modifications are allowed during the open review period which ends Dec 15th at 18:00 PST.
-Submissions are considered received once a Pull Request has been opened following the procedure outlines below.
+Submissions must be received by **March 31st, 2018** at 23:59 PST, but modifications are allowed during the open review period which ends Dec 15th at 18:00 PST.
+Submissions are considered received once a Pull Request has been opened following the procedure outlined below.

 Papers are formatted using reStructuredText and the compiled version should be no longer than 25 pages, including figures.
 Here are the steps to produce a